L-A-Sandhu/Visual-Wake-Word/README.md

 ```

 ## Pretrained Model
-Orignally the keras framn work has trained Mobile and Inception Net implementations on image-net dataset.
+Orignally the keras fram work has trained Mobile and Inception Net implementations on image-net dataset.
 This work has fine tunned it on coustom dataset to find the exsisitance of a person with in an image.
 You can use this trained model by simpley downloading their checkpoints from the links given  below and placing them in side the folders **M0bile_Net** and **Inception_NET** respectively.
 ```
 https://drive.google.com/file/d/1jJ4ZxF5q5tkrmgjVziXJhN3UD21470w9/view?usp=sharing
 https://drive.google.com/file/d/1vi4KFKIRsRQ_dkuU90EWfpKd4JxvjHO7/view?usp=sharing